 Who is the program for?

 Cadetship is open to young people with challenging life circumstances who have finished high school and are about to go to university.
-Everyone is different, but this could be financial difficulty, family trauma, being culturally and/or linguistically diverse, or being from a refugee and/or migrant background.
+Everyone is different, but this could be financial difficulty, family trauma, being culturally and/or linguistically diverse, being from Aboriginal or Torres Strait Islander background, or a refugee and/or migrant background.

 How to apply and more information